driftlesslabs/activitysim/estimation_enhancements/_sources/users-guide/estimation-mode/asim-est.md.txt

 # Running ActivitySim in Estimation Mode

+ActivitySim is run in estimation mode to read ActivitySim-format travel survey files, and apply the ActivitySim submodels to write estimation data bundles (EDBs) that contains the model utility specifications, coefficients, chooser data, and alternatives data for each submodel.
+These EDBs are then used with Larch to re-estimate the model parameters.

 ActivitySim can be run in estimation mode by including a few extra settings in the `estimation.yaml` config file.
 The key setting in this file is the `enabled` setting, which must be set to `True` in order to run in estimation mode.
 The